LinHong-HIT/USIS16K/README.md

 Created by **Lin Hong**, email: eelinhong@ust.hk

-**We are open to collaboration and are looking for self-motivated students.
+**!
+We are open to collaboration and are looking for self-motivated students.
 If you’re interested in this topic, please feel free to contact me via email.**

 ## USIS16K dataset
 **USIS16K** is a **High-Quality** large-scale dataset consisting of **16,151**  high-resolution underwater images captured from a wide range of real-world marine environments.
 It encompasses **158**  distinct categories of underwater objects.